ethereumproject/go-ethereum/README.md

 ## Building the source

 Building geth requires both a Go and a C compiler.
-Dependencies are managed with [godep](https://github.com/tools/godep).

-To install the full suite of utilities run `godep go install ./cmd/...`.
+To install the full suite of utilities run `go install github.com/ethereumproject/go-ethereum/cmd/...`.

 ## Executables